Start: 7th March 2018 - 6:00pm

 18.00-19.00: Introducing Your Novel to the World of Publishing

-An experienced publisher and our guest literary agents, will discuss what they look for in prospective authors and what authors can expect from them, how the publishing process works and how submitted novels change from first drafts to published books.
-Our guest literary agents will then join William and our guest editor to hear your pitches and give their feedback on your submitted synopses and sample writing.
+Editorial Director of Bloomsbury Raven, Alison Hennessey, will be joined by literary agents Oli Munson and Jemima Forrester who will discuss what they look for in prospective authors, what authors can expect from them, how the publishing process works and how submitted novels change from first drafts to published books.
+Oli and Jemima will then join William and Alison to hear your pitches and give their feedback on your submitted synopses and sample writing.

 Extras: This final session will conclude with a refreshments and the opportunity to review the course and ask any final unanswered questions you might have.